ameyabhamare/Customer-Personality-Analysis/README.md

 The end product will be a tool that functions as described above.
 We will host it on the Cloud with an ML model and EDA pipelines running in the background.

 ### Data sources
-The [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) is a rich collection of 18 different csv files that collates information about daily activities, calorie, heartrate, sleep cycles, intensities and steps, among others
+The [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) is a rich collection of 18 different csv files that collates information about daily activities, calorie, heartrate, sleep cycles, intensities and steps, among others.